Porto Dubai

 Porto Dubai is a residential development under construction off the coast, near the Umm Suqeim marina in Jumeirah on an artificial self-reclaimed island.

 The development endows luxury villas, restaurants, a spa, and a health club.
 The estimated cost of Porto Dubai is AED 2.1 billion.
 The reclamation work on porto dubai has been completed including 1 million square metres of sand and rock.
 The villas will be arranged in a circular pattern on the peninsula's four platforms.
-However, construction was halted in 2010.
+However, construction was halted in 2009, in favour of a new project announced on 22 March 2017, namely Jumeirah Beach MGM Resort.